paulfioravanti/steno-dictionaries/README.md

 This repository contains my personal stenography dictionaries.

-The dictionaries are in JSON format and either use, or are intended to supplement, [Plover][] theory, and generally not be in conflict with [Plover's default `main.json` dictionary][Plover main.json].
+The dictionaries are in [JSON][] format, and either use, or are intended to supplement, [Plover][] theory, and generally not be in conflict with [Plover's default `main.json` dictionary][Plover main.json].